 "No I won't.
 I'm dangerous and disgusting and I don't deserve to live.
 I don't need somebody to try and figure out exactly what a freak I am.
 I've figured it out for myself already."

 He had barely spoken except to tell her not to bother with him; and yet Joanne could hear such a desperate plea for understanding in between every self-depreciating comment he uttered.
-He really was no different from any other crazed teenager desperately seeking acceptance and respect from his peers.
+He really was no different from any other crazed teenager desperately seeking acceptance and respect.
 She watched him slowly begin to break, with his sad, downcast eyes, his eyes slightly glassy with overwhelming exhaustion, and his weak and tired body curled up protectively because it was the only way he knew how to shield his broken heart.
-She didn't know him, but she could only suspect this much: even with all his unusual characteristics, the countenance of a teenage boy outshone that of a wild animal.
+She didn't know him, but in that moment, even with all his unusual characteristics, the countenance of a lonely teenage boy outshone that of a wild animal.

 "I-I don't know,"he answered softly when he had finally collected his bearings, "Sixteen I think?"